curiousTauseef/OptimizationAlgorithmAnalysisGui/README.md

 __Sample Screenshot__

-This is sample GUI generated from GraphPloiGui.java from swing library methods.
+This is sample GUI generated from GraphPloiGui.java with swing library methods.

 ![ScreenShot of Project](SamplePlot.png)